 “You’re talking,” I exclaim.

 “Oh, yeah.
 Just so happy to be with Andy,” Jack hugged him.
 “You know, Andy, Tim calls himself Andy in Iowa.”

 “New York just isn’t big enough for two Andys,” I giggled.

 Andy seemed to get it, that I was not idolizing him.
 He could be seen as a False God, but that wasn’t an issue here.

 “Use Marty as director and you get the whole movie already made.
 The original purpose was to tell the story of Jace’s Place.
 Think of it as an infomercial like you did as an advertising man, but on a bigger scale.”

 “Please.
 Don’t remind me.”

 He turned to Aaron and Paul.
 “And who are these pretty boys.”

 “Have a seat in front of the camera, boys, and tell me your story.”

 Andy quizzed them and snapped photos with the Big Shot for about an hour.
 Their whole story captivated him.
 He had expected boys to be burnouts and throw-aways.
-He loved how Aaron went to Catholic youth group to be with Paul and Paul found a Jewish Teen Jesus.”
+He loved how Aaron went to Catholic youth group to be with Paul.
+Paul had found a Jewish Teen Jesus.”

 We finally got to Max’s around six.
 No sign of Trent and Brett.
-Aaron and Paul had been warned about all the paparazzi, but were still shy in the spotlight.
+Aaron and Paul had been warned about all the paparazz.
+They were still shy in the spotlight.
 Jack and I took over, escorting Andy and making his every wish come true.

 “You know they wanted to arrest Jack in Florida after all those pictures of you two at Cannes.”